 - 1 cup milk chocolate chips

-- ½ teaspoon vegetable or coconut oil (optional)
+- ½ teaspoon vegetable or coconut oil (optional for chocolate)

 Instructions